MarianVJ/priceComparatorBackend/Readme.md

 ### 1.2.
 Application Architecture
 ![alt text](./docs/APPLICATION_ARCHITECTURE.jpg)
+Every feature of the backend uses this data processing pipeline, and this image is just a theoretical representation.
 This diagram shows the main layers of the backend application:
 - REST Controller exposes API endpoints
 - Service layer contains business logic